Staff profile

 About

 I am a Professor of Psychology based in the School of Psychology.
-My work often focuses on health and well-being from a range of perspectives from epidemiology and interventions to psychophysiology and interviews.
+My work often focuses on health, well-being, and performance from a range of perspectives from epidemiology and interventions to psychophysiology and interviews.
 I supervise PhD and Doctorate students, and Masters and undergraduate students.
-I teach on the MSc Health Psychology and Behaviour Change programmes, and the BSc Psychology.
+I teach on the MSc Health Psychology, Behaviour Change and Psychology programmes, and the BSc Psychology.

 Teaching responsibilities